-Bytes Description 07:00 The The definition of this field is Fabrics response type specific.
+Bytes Description 07:00 The e definition of this field is Fabrics response type specific.
 09:08 SQ Head Pointer (SQHD): Indicates the current Submission Queue Head pointer for the associated Submission Queue.
 This field is reserved if SQ flow control is disabled for the queue pair (refer to section 6.3).
-11:10 Re Reserved 13:12 Со Command Identifier (CID): Indicates the identifier of the command that is being completed.
+11:10 Reserved 13:12 Command Identifier (CID): Indicates the identifier of the command that is being completed.
 Status (STS): Specifies status for the associated Fabrics command.
-Specifies status for the associated Fabrics command.
-15:14 Bits Definition 15:01 Status Field as defined in section 3.3.3.2.1.
+15:14 Bits Definition 15:01 Status field as defined in section 3.3.3.2.1.
 00 Reserved